(858) 586 7777 | About | Testimonials | Contact

 • (MKTreeNode *)getLastChildOfNode;

-The data structure we created provides all information that we need to display an item and compute our custom logics on it.
-So now we are just using single nested level UITableView component.
+The data structure we created provides all the information that we need to display an item and compute our custom logics on it.
+So now we are just using a single nested level UITableView component.
 While displaying data items on the list, we check if it is a child item, we just indent all contents in it to the right with a fixed ‘x’ offset value, giving it a look of a child item.

 2- Achieving Expand/Collapse functionality:

 The second part of the requirement was the expand/collapse functionality, which again UITableView doesn’t provide.
 For this, we got the idea from some open sources.
 The basic idea was to remove the child data items with sliding animation in case of collapse.
-When need to expand it, we just add data items with sliding animation.
-This was also handled by our data structure:
+When we need to expand it, we just add data items with sliding animation.

 • (void)addChild:(MKTreeNode *)newChild;